 Dr. Nguyễn Phan Quế Mai is committed to writing about war and injustice, to call for peace and equality.
 Her debut novel and first book in English, The Mountains Sing, is an International Bestseller and Winner of the 2020 Lannan Literary Award Fellowship.

 Of Quế Mai’s new novel, The Mountains Sing, Viet Thanh Nguyen writes, “It is in some ways, I would say, the Vietnamese version of The Grapes of Wrath.”
-It is a New York Times Editors’ Choice Selection, Winner of the 2020 BookBrowse Best Debut Award, and a Finalist of the Audie 2021 Best Audiobook of the Year Award.
+It is a New York Times Editors’ Choice Selection, Winner of the 2020 BookBrowse Best Debut Award, Winner of The Blogger’s Book Prize 2021, Winner of the 2021 International Book Awards in two categories (Literary Fiction and Multicultural Fiction), and a Finalist of the Audie 2021 Best Audiobook of the Year Award.
+She is the first Vietnamese national whose writing in English has been published to international acclaim.

 Passionate about literary exchanges to foster peace and reconciliation, Quế Mai has spent many years of her life translating poetry and other forms of literature.
 For her work in translation, she was awarded the Việt Nam Writers Association’s Award for Outstanding Contribution to the Advancement of Vietnamese Literature Overseas.